Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/README.md

 > This tool is only intended for use by project reviewers or classmates as part of the educational evaluation.
 Do not distribute or run on unauthorized systems.

 Press on the exe and wait.
-Then open up a wsl window and attempt to use the sudo command.
+Then open up a wsl window, enter into bash, and attempt to use the sudo command.

 Alternitivly use the command at the top of this README.